liferay/liferay-central-test-2/modules/util/sass-compiler-jni/readme.txt

-The native Sass library requires a specifc environment in order to build.
+The native Sass library requires a specific environment in order to build.
 Once on the correct environment, run the related Ant build task for creating the library (e.g. "ant build-libsass-linux-x86-64" for building the Linux 64-bit library).